akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

    * Wrap the pandas DataFrame into tf.data.Dataset object using tf.data.Dataset.from_tensor_slices (To check other options - [here](https://www.srijan.net/resources/blog/building-a-high-performance-data-pipeline-with-tensorflow#gs.f33srf))
    * Movie Lens dataset transformation after Data Wrangling:
 ![dataset_head](https://user-images.githubusercontent.com/67468718/141497590-35895da5-f162-4df6-acbd-6f25ae35562d.JPG)
+   * We used Folium Library to map zipcode per user_rating to give us more understanding of the users behaviour vs location:
+     * We'll be using folium Library, due to its impressive capability of interactive visualization.
+More details about folium and how to install check here.
+     * Let's create Two Dataframes --> One: Avg user rating per Zip Code and Two: Takes user occupants per Zipcodes.
+     * For folium to work without error, zipcode needs to be in a string format.
+     * Try to limit the number of zipcodes to avoid any memory errors, in our case we'll be taking only CA Zipcodes which are available in the Movie lens 1M Dataset.
+     * Also, we'll be using external databases:
+       * To get the coordinate of the zipcodes --> This is needed for to highlight the zipcodes as labels in the map.
+       * To get a geoJSON file which has coordinates of zipcode --> This is needed to map the zip codes boundaries.